pgMemento/pgMemento/README.md

 ## Quickstart

-To use pgMemento as an extension download and unzip the pgmemento-<release-version>.zip archive, change to extracted folder and run the following commands from within a shell environment:
+To use pgMemento as an extension download the pgmemento-<release-version>.zip archive either from the release on [GitHub](https://github.com/pgMemento/pgMemento/releases) or [PGXN](https://pgxn.org/dist/pgmemento/), change to extracted folder and run the following commands from within a shell environment:

 ```bash
 make